 The statement above may seem like a cryptic one, but basically it means that the role of guests and hotels have changed over time.
 Before, it was generally accepted that hotels could just offer a good room at a good rate and the guests would flock, but with so much competition to fill beds, it’s now down to hoteliers to go out of their way to attract new guests.

-Today’s market is less about retention and more about finding new blood; staycations and domestic travel have become highly popular amongst young adults recently – this is a growing market that unique boutique hotels could be targeting.
+In today’s market, attracting new blood is just as important as retention; staycations and domestic travel have become highly popular amongst young adults recently – this is a growing market that unique boutique hotels could be targeting.

 Here are 6 unique ways in which those guests can be attracted: